pezkuwichain/pezkuwi-sdk/docs/contributor/prdoc.md

   - `runtime_user`: Anyone using the runtime.
 Can be front-end devs reading the state, exchanges listening for events, libraries that have hard-coded pallet indices etc. Anything that would result in an observable change to the runtime behaviour must be marked with this.
   - `node_dev`: Those who build around the client side code.
-Alternative client builders, SMOLDOT, those who consume RPCs.
+Alternative client builders, SMOLHEZ, those who consume RPCs.
 These are people who are oblivious to the runtime changes.
 They only care about the meta-protocol, not the protocol itself.
   - `node_operator`: People who run the node.
 Think of validators, exchanges, indexer services, CI